 The answer is yes, you can buy a life insurance policy on behalf of one or both of your parents.
 Now all that’s left to determine is why and how such a purchase would be made.

 Reasons for Buying Life Insurance on Your Parents

-Buying life insurance for yourself is done in order to protect those that depend on you from financial hardship after you pass.
+Buying life insurance for yourself is typically done to replace your income when you die.
 So it only makes sense then that buying life insurance on another person is done when the death of that person could affect your financial situation.

 Many children are still financially dependent on their parents for helping out with things like student loans, cars, rent, health insurance and more.
 A 2011 study found that 59% of parents still provide financial support for their adult children.
 And for the first time in more than 130 years, the No. 1 living arrangement among 18-to-34-year-olds is with their parents.